 Many homeowners simply forget to lock their windows, especially in the warmer summer months.
 Inoperable or jammed locks may also be to blame if a window is left unlocked.

 Brand new windows will have sturdy, strong locks that that make it more difficult for a burglar to break in.

 “We have Quantum Stealth locks, which are patented through our manufacturer,” says Mack.
 “They can withstand about twice as much pressure as your average home windows.”

 Homeowners who are concerned with security issues can choose certain styles that have added security features.

 Modern casement windows, for example, have two locking arms and use a crank operator to open the pane.
 Other options include double-hung windows constructed with safety features that make them more difficult to pry open from the outside.

 A high-quality window system will have exceptional frame strength with a welded frame that is virtually burglar and pry-proof.

-As Angie’s List advises, “windows are only as good as their installation.”
+The quality of installation can be just as important as the windows themselves.
 When you think you may need new windows, make sure you research your window options and search for the best installer.

 Is it time to replace your windows?

 If your windows are drafty, foggy, damaged or don’t function properly anymore, consider new replacement windows that are energy efficient, secure and beautiful.
-Contact Long Windows for a free assessment at (800) 417-5664 or visit us online.
+Contact Long Windows for a free assessment or visit us online.